EMULSIVE | Sep 26, 2018 | 8

 Experimenting with Kodak Tri-X 400: shooting from EI 800 to EI 12800

-Covering the results of experimenting with Kodak Tri-X 400, article picks up from our original Kodak Tri-X 400 review and will show you single-stop pushes from EI 400 all the way up to EI 12800.
-It’s also recently been supplemented with part one of the High EI Shootout, which takes Kodak Tri-X 400, Kodak T-MAX 400, Ilford HP5 PLUS and Ilford Delta 400 to EI12800 and part two, which takes the same films to EI25600!
+Covering the results of experimenting with Kodak Tri-X 400, article picks up from my original Kodak Tri-X 400 review and will show you single-stop pushes from EI 400 all the way up to EI 12800.
+It’s also been supplemented with part one of the High EI Shootout, which takes Kodak Tri-X 400, Kodak T-MAX 400, ILFORD HP5 PLUS and ILFORD Delta 400 to EI 12800 and part two, which takes the same films to EI 25600!

 All the images featured in this test were metered with the same Sekonic L-308S light meter using a reflective or incident reading, as required.